futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

     * PG calls its PG gate APIs for DDLs and DMLs
     * It calls catalog manager in SQL coordinator for user databases and tables
     * It calls Index manager in SQL coordinator for secondary indexes
     * It scans table data from K2 storage layer with column projection and predication pushdown.
-Paginationg might be used to fetch result data.
+Paginating might be used to fetch result data.
     * It scans table indexes for Index based scan or join.
-    * It could call multiple K2 storate nodes if the SQL involves multiple tables on different K2 collections/partions
+    * It could call multiple K2 storage nodes if the SQL involves multiple tables on different K2 collections/partitions

 ### K2 Storage Layer
 K2 storage layer functions consist of